0x444454/mandel_CmodA7/README.md

 # PROBLEMS / FAQ

-### I did everything you said, but get no valid signal or no sync on my display
+### I get no valid signal or no sync on my display

 - Make sure you are using the right HDMI adapter.
 Some of them are made for a different board, and do not have the right resistors for the Cmod A7.
 - Review [Schematics](#SCHEMATICS).